alexkozlovm/curriculum/nodeJS/introduction_to_nodeJS/introduction_what_is_nodeJS.md

 This is a definition that requires a little unpacking.

 The important bit to understand right up front is that Node is a "JavaScript runtime".
 When JavaScript was first created, it was designed to run _in the browser_.
 This means that it was impossible to use JavaScript to write any kind of program that was not a website.
 Node brings JavaScript _out_ of browser-land.
-This allows developers to use JavaScript to accomplish pretty much anything that other popular server-side languages such as Ruby, PHP, C# and Python can do.
+This allows developers to use JavaScript to accomplish pretty much anything that other popular server-side languages such as Ruby, PHP, C#, and Python can do.
 So, at its most basic level, Node simply allows you to run JavaScript code on a machine such as your local computer or a server without having to go through a web browser.

-To facilitate this, Node has some added functionality that is not found in browser-based JavaScript, such as the ability to read and write local files, create http connections and listen to network requests.
+To facilitate this, Node has some added functionality that is not found in browser-based JavaScript, such as the ability to read and write local files, create HTTP connections, and listen to network requests.

 ### Event driven

 Back to the definition from Node's website: Node is an **asynchronous event driven** JavaScript runtime.
 In this context **asynchronous** means that when you write your code you do not try to predict the exact sequence in which every line will run.
-Instead you write your code as a collection of smaller functions that get called in response to specific events such as a network request (**event driven**).
+Instead, you write your code as a collection of smaller functions that get called in response to specific events such as a network request (**event driven**).

 For example, let's say you are writing a program and you need it to do the following.
-It should read some text from a file, print that text to the console, query a database for a list of users and filter the users based on their age.
+It should read some text from a file, print that text to the console, query a database for a list of users, and filter the users based on their age.

 Instead of telling your code to do those steps sequentially like so: